JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-previews.md

 (`com.android.kotlin.multiplatform.library`)
 which introduces the `androidLibrary {}` block for Android configuration.
 While it's also possible to use this plugin with AGP 8.x, that combination has known issues and is not recommended.

+> AGP 9.0 is supported in the latest stable Android Studio, but not supported in IntelliJ IDEA yet.
+> For details on compatibility and upgrading to AGP 9.0, see [our migration page](multiplatform-project-agp-9-migration.md).
+>
+{style="note"}